-When I first start working with clients (I do business growth consultancy), part of what I do is focus on helping them with their marketing and part of that process involves auditing their website.
+When I first start working with my business growth consultancy clients, I help them with their marketing.
+But part of that process involves a website audit.

 - What is the process?

-What would be a fantastic thing to do actually, is to ask a friend or a fellow business owner if you could review their website and if they could review your website in return.
-And so, basically do a kind of referral system, where you look at their website, and you give them feedback as to things that don’t make sense, or things that aren’t working, or things that aren’t clear, and get them to do the same.
+- Why not ask a friend or a fellow business owner if you could review their website and for them to review yours in return?
+You give them feedback around what things don’t make sense, aren’t working, or aren’t clear, and get them to do the same for you.

-It’s really good to get someone from outside of your business to do that because when you’re in your business you often can’t see the wood for the trees.
-Yeah, so find a friend, or find another business, and do a little quid pro quo.
+- It’s really good to get someone from outside of your business to do that because you’re too invested – too close to it – and often you can’t see the wood for the trees.

-It doesn’t actually say what you do on the homepage.
-When someone arrives on your website they should feel like they’ve arrived in the right place, you should be talking to your ideal customers.
+- Make sure your homepage is appealing to the users.
+Is what you’re offering 100% clear?
+So many businesses I work with have a nice picture or some vague words – that’s not going to cut it.
+When someone arrives on your website they should feel like they are in the right place – you should be talking to your ideal customers.
 Talk to them in their language, and let them know that you have got the solution for them.